All Articles

 Closeup of crops on a farm

 The builder is responsible for draw requests and detailing expenses.
-You will review and approve the requests, and then Texas Farm Credit will advance funds directly to the builder.
+You will review and approve the requests, then Texas Farm Credit will advance funds directly to the builder.
 This will go on until construction is complete, and the total amount of your loan has been drawn.

-Two-time, one-time, what does all this mean?
-Don’t worry, I won’t leaving you hanging.
-On a two-time close loan, you’ll first apply for an interim construction loan, which may include a down payment and closing costs.
 Once construction is complete, you’ll apply for your final mortgage, which refinances your land and new home into one conventional mortgage loan.
-In that loan scenario, you may have some equity built up, which could benefit your loan terms, but closing costs are unavoidable.
+In this situation, you may have some equity built up, which could benefit your loan terms (although closing costs are still unavoidable).

-But when you get the one-time close construction loan, you won’t have to apply for financing, pay closing costs, or go through the closing process again after the home construction is complete.
+But because Texas Farm Credit specializes in rural lending, we offer a one-time close option.
+With this scenario, you won’t have to apply for financing, pay closing costs, or go through the closing process again after construction is complete.
 You simply apply for one loan that covers the construction and final mortgage in a straightforward package.

 In other words, we make it simple.